6 Best Pickleball Paddles for Beginners

 Cons

-The Franklin Sports Jet paddle is a great choice for beginners on a budget — it is one of the cheapest on this list.
+The Franklin Sports Jet racket is a good beginner pickleball paddle — one of the cheapest on this list.
 Made almost entirely from aluminum, we wouldn’t be surprised if you expected it to be lightweight.
 However, this is far from the case.
-At 10.7 – 11 oz it’s certainly on the heavy side.
+At 10.7 – 11 oz, it’s certainly on the heavy side.
 This makes it a great pickleball paddle for beginners who lack power when they are near the baseline.
-Of course, this extra power it has over many of the other rackets means it falls behind in terms of precision.
+Of course, its extra power over many of the other rackets means it falls behind in terms of precision.

 Features